Jacinda Ardern and 7 other inspirational female leaders who have made a mark

 The first female President of Georgia, Zourabichvili was praised by the UN for her timely measures to nib the COVID-19 crisis right in the bud, back in 2020.
 Also, she extended her support to Ukraine in the war against Russia against the backdrop of Russia attacking Georgia in 2008.

-(Main image credit: Bryan R. Smith/ AFP; Featured image credit: Jacinda Adern/Facebook)
+Main image credit: Bryan R. Smith/ AFP; Featured image credit: Jacinda Ardern/Facebook